Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 - **`<path>`**: [glob](<https://en.wikipedia.org/wiki/Glob_(programming)>) path for the `polaris-migrator` to run codemods on. e.g.: `{app,packages}/**/*.{css,scss}`
 - **[@shopify/polaris-migrator](/tools/polaris-migrator)**: CLI codemod tool to do the bulk of migrations for you
-- **Automatic migration or codemod**: A transformation that run on your codebase programmatically.
-They are used to make mass updates to code automatically without having to go through every file
+- **Automatic migration or codemod**: A transformation that runs on your codebase programmatically.
+These are used to execute a bulk of the necessary migrations on your codebase to reduce the amount of manual migrations needed
 - **[RegExp](https://en.wikipedia.org/wiki/Regular_expression)**: Short for regular expression, a sequence of characters used to match text.
 If you use a code editor like VSCode, you can follow a tutorial like [this one](https://itnext.io/vscode-find-and-replace-regex-super-powers-c7f8be0fa80f) to learn how to search your code using RegExp
 - **✅ Post-migration RegExp validation**: After you run an automated migration using the `polaris-migrator`, the migrator may quick exit or miss edge cases.
 You can use the RegExp search snippets to find and manually migrate the stragglers
 - **➡️ Token replacement mappings (or other mapping tables)**: These tables show you at a glance what our migrators are finding and replacing.
 They are useful to cross reference when dealing with edge cases and manual migrations
-- **🔔 Stepped migration**: These are migrations that have to be done in order because they have overlapping mappings.
-We will break out the migrations into steps for you
+- **🔔 Stepped migration**: These are migrations that must be run in a specific order due to overlapping replacement values.
+These migrations have been broken out into steps that can be targeted using the `--step` flag when running the migration
-- **💡 Migration example**: A simple diff showing how the migration should be modifying your code.
+- **💡 Migration example**: A simple diff showing how the migration should be modifying your code
+- ```

 </CollapsibleDetails>